 Hemp is a single strain of the Cannabis Sativa group of plants.
 It is grown primarily for use in industrial applications.
 Hemp has specifically been cultivated to produce long fibrous stems.
 It was one of the first plants to be spun into usable fiber, some 50,000 years ago!
 It is also one of the fastest-growing plants.
 This is why Hemp has low concentrations of THC, but high concentrations of CBD.

-Let’s try and understand the difference between Hemp plants and Cannabis plants.
+At uWeeds CBD shop we try to explain the difference between Hemp plants and Cannabis plants.
 To do so, it is important to first understand the system of classification for life on earth.
 This is otherwise known as taxonomy.
 All organisms are classified based on a ranking system.
 This starts with the kingdom and moving down from phylum to class.
 Then it is more detailed, to order, to family, to genus, and species.
 For plants, different species are then further divided into what are commonly called strains or cultivars.

 Based on this system of classification, Cannabis is simply a genus of flowering plants in the family Cannabaceae.
 Within the genus, there are three varieties.
 In biological terms, three different species.
 There are Cannabis Sativa, and Indica, as well as Ruderalis.
 Then, within these three species, you find a wide range of different cultivars or strains.
 Each strain has very different characteristics in terms of stature, leaf shape (cannabis leaf), growing conditions, and most importantly, cannabinoid profiles.